project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

         Root access should be able to `sudo`

-If  number of `Docker swarm agent nodes > 2` we need to configure Load balancer.
+###### If  number of `Docker swarm agent nodes > 2` we need to configure Load balancer.

  **Loadbalancer setup:**

 - Create a load balancer and attach all the Docker swarm agent nodes to it.

-- Update the health check urls.
+- Update the health check URL's.

-- Open the Inbound security group ports 80,443.
+- Open the inbound security group ports 80,443.

-- Enable logs for Load balanacer troubleshooting(not mandatory).
+- Enable logs for Load balanacer for troubleshooting(not mandatory).

-Choose any one of the docker swarm manager vm for the administration server.
+###### Choose any one of the docker swarm manager vm for the administration server.
 Run the following steps from a that machine:

 **1.** Install git `apt-get update -y && apt-get install git -y `